How does this company make money?

 What does this company depend on?

-The company depends on water flow rights and reservoir operating licenses from Brazilian water authorities, environmental permits covering dam operations and transmission line rights-of-way, grid interconnection approvals from Brazil's National Electric System Operator (ONS — the federal body responsible for coordinating the national grid), high-voltage electrical equipment sourced from specialized manufacturers, and maintenance access to remote transmission infrastructure spread across Brazilian states.
+The company cannot operate without water flow rights and reservoir operating licences from Brazilian water authorities, environmental permits covering both dam operations and transmission line corridors, and grid interconnection approvals from Brazil's National Electric System Operator (ONS).
+It also relies on specialized manufacturers for the high-voltage electrical equipment used across the network, and on maintenance crews who can reach remote transmission infrastructure scattered across multiple Brazilian states.

 Who depends on this company?